turingschool/career-development-curriculum/module_two/outreach_and_networking.md

 * [BeVisible](https://www.bevisible.soy/) is a career network for Latinxs.
 * [Black Data Processing Associates](https://www.bdpa.org/default.aspx) is an international organization for Black professionals in tech.
+* [Code2040](http://www.code2040.org/) is a community of Black and Latinx technologists and their allies who are diversifying tech to create a more equitable, inclusive, and prosperous economy.
 * [CodeNewbie](https://www.codenewbie.org/) is a community for newcomers to code.
 * [Lesbians Who Tech](https://lesbianswhotech.org/) is a career network for lesbians.
+* [LGBTQ in Technology](https://lgbtq.technology/#) is a community to support anyone identifying as LGBTQ+ in the tech industry.
 * [MAES](http://mymaes.org/) was founded in Los Angeles in 1974 to increase the number of Mexican Americans and other Hispanics in the technical and scientific fields.
 * [National Society of Black Engineers](http://www.nsbe.org/home.aspx) is one of the largest student-governed organizations with the aim to increase the number of culturally responsible Black Engineers.
 * [Out in Tech](https://outintech.com/#welcome) is a community to connect LGBTQ+ in tech.